kuldeepbrar11/signup/README.md

 # signup
-working signup page using mailchimp's api to store data.
+signup page <--- using HTML, CSS (bootstrap) and NodeJS, also with the help of mailchimp's API to store data.